Skip to content

 8.4 Pharmacogenomics Integration

+The Precision Intelligence Network includes 11 intelligence agents covering oncology, biomarkers, CAR-T therapy, imaging, autoimmune disease, pharmacogenomics, cardiology, clinical trials, rare disease, neurology, and single-cell analysis.
 The knowledge base includes 11 pharmacogenomics genes (CYP2D6, CYP2C19, CYP3A4, DPYD, TPMT, etc.).
 Future extensions could: - Star allele calling with PharmCAT - Drug-drug interaction prediction - Dosing recommendations based on metabolizer status

-HCLS AI Factory Learning Guide: Advanced — Apache 2.0 | Author: Adam Jones | February 2026
+HCLS AI Factory Learning Guide: Advanced — Apache 2.0 | February 2026